The Land & Minerals Department receives no money from the County's General Fund.

 - The County Board may set aside no more than 30% for timber development (includes Memorial Forests)

-- The County Board may set aside no more than 20% to be used for recreation or economic development
+- The County Board may set aside no more than 20% to be used for economic development

 - 40% County (General Fund)